Sutherland and Caithness Railway: Caithness Railway

 Returning to Mitchell's route, raising the money was now a problem, as Wick was satisfied with its coastal shipping links and did not wish to pay to open up areas of Sutherland.
 The railway contractor Thomas Brassey was now brought in, and he provisionally agreed that he would construct the line and take £100,000 in shares as part payment.
 This still left a considerable sum to be found, and interests in Caithness were unwilling to help.
 The Duke of Sutherland withdrew his financial support in consequence.
 The Caithness Railway got its Act for a "local line" (Wick to Thurso) on 30 July 1866, but against a nominal share capital of £130,000, the value of shares subscribed was only £27,000.
 The railway was quite unable to build its line.

-The construction of the Duke of Sutherland’s Railway, reaching Helmsdale in 1870, spurred the slumbering Caithness Railway directors into action, and they resolved to build a line, pretty much like Mitchell’s original route, from Helmsdale to Wick and Thurso.
+The construction of the Duke of Sutherland's Railway, reaching Helmsdale in 1870, spurred the slumbering Caithness Railway directors into action, and they resolved to build a line, pretty much like Mitchell's original route, from Helmsdale to Wick and Thurso.
 They did not say how the money would be forthcoming now when it was not in 1866.
 The Duke of Sutherland decided upon promoting a similar line, the Sutherland and Caithness Railway.
 In the 1871 session of Parliament, the Sutherland and Caithness Railway was proposed by the Duke of Sutherland, while the Caithness Railway also went to Parliament asking for an extension of time.
-The opposing schemes were reviewed by the Parliamentary Select Committee on 3 and 4 May 1871, and it was the Sutherland and Caithness Railway that got its Act on 13 July 1871.
+The opposing schemes were reviewed by the parliamentary select committee on 3 and 4 May 1871, and it was the Sutherland and Caithness Railway Act 1871 (34 & 35 Vict. c. xcix) that was passed on 13 July 1871.
 The Caithness Railway was rejected, and it was abandoned by Board of Trade order on 23 January 1873.

 Narrow gauge alternative

-During the survey the Duke of Sutherland had seriously considered the idea of a 2ft 6in gauge line: the potential saving in construction and operating costs was tempting, but the problem of trans-shipping goods and passengers prevailed.
+During the survey the Duke of Sutherland had seriously considered the idea of a 2 ft 6in gauge line: the potential saving in construction and operating costs was tempting, but the problem of trans-shipping goods and passengers prevailed.

 The Times Newspaper carried a report on The Railways of the Future.
 A part of that was a discussion of the Double Fairlie locomotives on the Festiniog Railway:

 The Duke of Sutherland said he wished he had known more of the Festiniog Railway six years ago.
 "I have expended," said His Grace, "about £200,000 in promoting and making railways in the north.
 Had these lines been constructed on the narrow gauge, and had they in consequence cost only two-thirds of the sum that has been expended on them, I should have obtained a direct return on this large sum which I have laid out for the benefit of my estates and of the people in those remote districts.
 As it is I shall suffer considerable loss."